Pōhaku (Rocks)

 Pōhaku: Rocks in Hawaiian History

-Rising tthe Clouds, They Greeted the First Arrivals
+Rising to the Clouds, They Greeted the First Arrivals

 Science